 Sources

-Gene is a descendant of Heinrich Anton Bals [21 December 1859- 26 January 1949].
-His site includes the history of Henry and Elizabeth, regional history, and the origins of the surname.
+Gene is a descendant of Heinrich Anton Bals [21 December 1859 - 26 January 1949].
+His site focuses on the history of Henry and Elizabeth, Nebraska history, and the origins of the surname.
+Most of his information comes directly from the Bals-Lusebrink as he was given a document during his first visit in 1975.

 There is some duplication between our sites, which I found necessary for context, but I’ll keep it to a minimum.